Building your home

 One of the key factors driving this surge in prices is the limited housing supply.
 NAR data for September revealed a mere 3.4-month supply of available homes, well below the 5 to 6 months considered necessary for a balanced market.
 This scarcity of inventory has created a situation where there are more buyers than sellers, making a significant price decline unlikely.

-READ ALSO: Building Your Own Home in Boston
+READ ALSO: Home Building Costs in Seattle

 The Impact of High Mortgage Rates